Clara Butt: Early life and career

 Clara Butt was born in Southwick, Sussex, the eldest daughter of Henry Albert Butt, a sea captain, and his wife Clara née Hook.
-In 1880, the family moved to the port city of Bristol.
-Butt was educated at South Bristol High School, where her singing ability was recognised and her talent as a performer encouraged.
+In 1880, the family moved to the port city of Bristol where her brother, Lawson was born.
+Clara Butt was educated at South Bristol High School, where her singing ability was recognised and her talent as a performer encouraged.
 At the request of her headmistress, she was trained by the bass Daniel Rootham (father of the composer Cyril Rootham) and joined the Bristol Festival Chorus, of which Daniel Rootham was musical director.

 Butt won a scholarship to the Royal College of Music (RCM) in January 1890.
 Her voice teachers were John Henry Blower and Albert Visetti, while her piano teacher was Marmaduke Barton.
 During her fourth year of vocal lessons at the college she spent three months studying in Paris sponsored by Queen Victoria.
 She also studied in Berlin and Italy.